mapbox/jsxtreme-markdown/README.md

 #### The default template

-For the default template, there are two special front matter properties that Markdown documets can use:
+For the default template, there are two special front matter properties that Markdown documents can use:

 - `wrapper`: Path to a wrapper component.
   This can be set outside the front matter with [the `wrapper` option](#wrapper), above.
-  The wrapper component must be exported with `module.exports` or `export default`, not a named ES2015 export.
-  This wrapper component will receive the following props:
-  - All the props passed to the component at runtime.
-  - `frontMatter`: The parsed front matter.
-  - `children`: The JSX content generated from your source Markdown.
-- `modules`: An array of lines of JS code that `require` or `import` modules that will be used in the interpolated JS and JSX.
-  This can be set outside the front matter with [the `modules` option](#modules), above.
+  See those docs for more details.
+- `prependJs`: See the [the `prependJs` option](#prependjs), above.
+  In a document's front matter, this property will *add lines to* the value of that option, for that specific module.

 [`toJsx`]: #tojsx
 [`toComponentModule`]: #tocomponentmodule